 The University may, notwithstanding the location of the offense, suspend a student on an interim basis for any alleged major violation of state or federal criminal law or university policy which the Dean of Student Life, Director of Student Conduct and Responsibility, or designee finds would jeopardize the safety and security of the campus community.
-The student shall have the right to appeal the interim suspension, and the appeal will be heard by the Vice President for Student Affairs.
+The student shall have the right to appeal the interim suspension, and the Vice President for Student Affairs will hear the appeal.